dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 	>rm index.html

-9. When this is done you should configure the dashboard by editing /var/www/html/config/config.php respective /var/www/config/config.php to your personal fits.
+9. When this is done you should configure the dashboard by calling setup.php in your browser to create /var/www/html/config/config.php respective /var/www/config/config.php with your personal fits.

 10. Last step is to put www-user into sudoers by editing `/etc/sudoers` with